KamilleModules/Ekom/doc/my/thoughts/product-details.md

 - do the productBox (gui) first: the customer sees the product box page first
 - then do the cart: the item that the customer put in the cart must appear correctly in the cart
+- take care of the quantity problem (see below)